-- 4.2.1 Must have an academic degree or equivalent and training as a psychotherapist in a scientifically recognized method according to the definition of psychotherapy made by the EAP. - 4.2.2 Must be a member of one of the organisations mentioned under 4.1.1, 4.1.2 & 4.1.3 if such organisations exist in the country where the applicant practices psychotherapy or resides.
-The Governing Board can make exceptions. - 4.2.3 Are organised within the EAP in a Chamber of Individual Members with a delegate who has a vote in the Governing Board. - 4.2.4 All holders of the ECP who are registered with the EAP qualify for Affiliate Membership of the Chamber of Individual Members.
+- 4.2.1 Must have an academic degree or equivalent and training as a psychotherapist in a scientifically recognized method according to the definition of psychotherapy made by the EAP. - 4.2.2 Must be a member of one of the organisations mentioned under § 4.1.1, 4.1.2 & 4.1.3, if such organisations exist in the country where the applicant practices psychotherapy or resides. - 4.2.3 In exceptional cases, applicants who might otherwise be excluded by 4.2.2, and who are professionally accountable to an internationally respected professional organisation which has demonstrable ethical standards comparable to organisations mentioned under § 4.1.1, 4.1.2, & 4.1.3, may be accepted for membership by the Membership Committee.
+The Governing Board must approve such exceptions. - 4.2.4 Are organised within the EAP in a Chamber of Individual Members with a delegate who has a vote in the Governing Board.
+The AGM voting rights of the Delegate of the Chamber are outlined in § 10.3. - 4.2.5 All holders of the ECP who are registered with the EAP qualify for Affiliate Membership of the Chamber of Individual Members.
 Affiliate individual members have no voting rights and may not call themselves 'members', nor indicate any particular relationship with EAP, other than holding the ECP and being on the ERP, if in good standing. - 4.3 Honorary Positions: The Governing Board can recommend people for honorary positions.
 These need to be ratified at a General Meeting.
 There are no voting rights connected with honorary positions. - 4.3.1 Honorary President: One person can be appointed Honorary President, on the recommendation of the Governing Board.
-The Honorary President has the right of presence in the AGM, GM, EGM, and on the Governing Board, but has no voting rights. - 4.3.2 Honorary members shall be persons who have been significantly involved with the EAP, recommended by the Governing Board. - 4.3.3 People in honorary positions do not pay membership fees. - 4.4 Supportive members: Shall be persons who of personal effort and/or financial support promote the interest of EAP.
+The Honorary President has the right of presence in the AGM, GM, EGM, and on the Governing Board, but has no voting rights. - 4.3.2 Honorary members shall be persons who have been significantly involved with the EAP, recommended by the Governing Board. - 4.3.3 People in honorary positions do not pay membership fees. - Supportive members: Shall be persons who of personal effort and/or financial support promote the interest of EAP.
 The Governing Board will appoint supportive members.
 Supportive members have no voting rights. - 4.5 Only organisations and individuals that are actual members of EAP can claim a membership relationship with EAP.
 Only properly appointed EAP members are allowed to use the name and logo of the EAP on their professional stationary, business cards, etc., with the approval of the General Secretary.